martapanic/wsa-prada-reddit-analysis/README.md

 ## Research question

-> How did Bluesky users engage with the release of *The Devil Wears Prada 2*, and how do discussion communities, sentiment and dominant themes differ across the film, fashion, celebrity‑culture and box‑office audiences?
+> > How did Bluesky users engage with the release of *The Devil Wears Prada 2*, and how do discussion communities, sentiment and dominant themes differ across film-, fashion-, celebrity-culture- and box-office-related narratives?

 The question is articulated into four sub‑questions: